Knitting machine: Types

 Automatic patterning machines can knit two-colour Fair Isle patterns automatically, and have machine stitch patterning features such as slipping, tucking, plating and knitweaving.
 Plating refers to knitting with two strands of yarn that are held in such a way that one is in front of the other.
 Plated effects can be particularly striking in a ribbed fabric.
 Knitweaving refers to a technique in which a separate piece of yarn, often heavier than the knitted fabric, is carried along and caught between stitches to produce an effect like weaving.
 With knitwoven fabric, the purl side (usually the wrong side) is the right side of the fabric.
 Current standard gauge models have the option of a lace carriage, where stitches can be transferred from one needle to the next.
 The yarn passes through a tensioning mechanism and down through the knit carriage, which feeds the yarn to the needles as they knit.

 Domestic knitting machines use the weft knitting method which produces a fabric similar to hand knitting.
 Knitting proceeds more quickly than in hand knitting, where (usually two) straight needles are held in the hand and each stitch is manipulated individually across the row.
 Knitting machines work an entire row of loops in a single movement.

 V-bed knitting machines consist of two beds located across from each other.
 They are called front bed and back bed.
 This feature allows to hold not only sheets but also tubes.
 X-bed machines are the advanced version of the V-bed knitting machine.
 This type of machine adds extra metallic elements which are called holding hooks.
 These hooks are located above every needle for both front bed and back bed and can only hold loops.
 If the loop is held by the holding hook, the needle associated with it cannot be used to perform any operations.

+In the 2010's, a new technology for industrial flatbed machines emerged which enabled fully finished garments to be knit in one piece with no assembling.
+Although Shima Seiki was the first to develop this technology, others such as Stoll have quickly followed suit.
+In 2016, Fast Retailing, the parent company of Uniqlo, signed a deal with Shima Seiki to develop a factory of WHOLEGARMENT 3D knitting machines for mass-producing garments.
+As of 2023, this partnership is still going strong.
+Multiple companies are using this technology to design and produce clothing made on-demand.